KodMacro/NetHack-Price-Identification/README.md

 ## Running the program
 The program uses math, shelve, os and appJar modules at this time, and the current version of python I use myself is 3.12.6.

+I use linux and have not tested it on windows.

 If these requirements are met, it should start up with a simple "python identify.py" right now.
 First it takes some time to generate the different price dictionaries.